US bombers, fighters, stage show of force off North Korean coast

 (For graphic on a tally of nuclear tests, click http://tmsnrt.rs/2xWf6jA)

-(Reporting by Andrew Galbraith in Shanghai, Ben Blanchard in Beijing, Christine Kim and Heekyong Yang in Seoul, Michael Shields in Zurich, Denis Pinchuk in Moscow, David Brunnstrom and Michelle Nichols at the United Nations and John Walcott and Idrees Ali in Washington; Editing by Lincoln Feast and James Dalgleish)
+(Additional reporting by Andrew Galbraith in Shanghai, Ben Blanchard in Beijing, Heekyong Yang in Seoul, Michael Shields in Zurich, Denis Pinchuk in Moscow, Michelle Nichols and Yara Bayoumy at the United Nations and John Walcott and Idrees Ali in Washington; Editing by James Dalgleish)